cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## External Interface Recommendations

-The protocol functions in {{online}} are specified in terms of prime-order group Elements and Scalars.
-However, applications can treat these as internal functions, and instead expose interfaces that operate in terms of wire format messages.
+In {{online}}, the interface of the protocol functions allows that some inputs (and outputs) to be group elements and scalars.
+However, implementations can instead operate over group elements and scalars internally, and only exposing interfaces that operate with an application-specific format of messages.

 ## Error Considerations {#errors}